tpwo/pyzet/docs/README.md

 ## Git remote interaction

-pyzet ships with a few commands that make it easier to interact with a Git remote.
+Pyzet ships with a few commands that make it easier to interact with a Git remote.
 However, the work is always done by Git executable itself -- pyzet just calls it with the correct parameters.